edofrederix/briscola/doc/chapters/3_mesh.md

 Have a look at `src/briscolaCore/include/utils.H` for some elementary definitions and corresponding ASCII drawings in the comments.

-## Vertices, bricks, edges and patches
+## Vertices, bricks, edges, and patches

-Just like OpenFOAM, in Briscola a mesh is defined from vertices, bricks (blocks in OpenFOAM), edges and patches.
+Just like OpenFOAM, in Briscola, a mesh is defined from vertices, bricks (blocks in OpenFOAM), edges, and patches.
 The format of system/briscolaMeshDict is
 ```
 vertices
 (